-SBA Loans with 10-Year Terms
+SBA Loans With 10-Year Terms

-- Reach $120,000+ annual revenue
+- Reach $120,000 or more in annual revenue

-- 3+ months of upward trends
+- Three or more months of upward trends

-- Reach $25,000+ annual revenue
+- Reach $25,000 or more in annual revenue

-- 3+ months of upward trends
+- Three or more months of upward trends

 The longer your business has been operating, the more financing options are available to you.

 Many lenders set a minimum time in business to qualify for their loan products.
-The most common minimum requirements lenders set are:

-- 3 months
+- Three months

-- 6 months
+- Six months

-- 1 year
+- One year

-- 2 years
+- Two years

 When your business hits a new milestone, you have likely just opened up an entirely new type of business financing.
-If you’ve been juggling credit cards, short term loans, or MCAs, you are much more likely to qualify for a small business consolidation loan once you hit the next milestone.
-SBA loan typically require 2 years time in business while term loans generally require only 1 year in business.
+If you’ve been juggling credit cards, short-term loans, or merchant cash advances (MCAs), you are much more likely to qualify for a small business consolidation loan once you hit the next milestone.
+You can use our consolidation calculator to determine how much you could save.

-Six Benefits of Business Debt Consolidation
+Six Benefits of Business Debt Consolidation Loans

-1. Reduces APR
+1. Reduced APR

 2. Lower Monthly Payments

 Business loan consolidation typically results in lower monthly payments.
-A lower monthly payment can ease current strains on your business’s cash flow.
+A lower monthly payment can ease current strains on your business’ cash flow.
 That means you’ll have more cash available for normal operating expenses and unexpected opportunities.
 It may also allow you to avoid additional borrowing in the future.

-3. Allows for Additional Borrowing
+3. Opportunity for Additional Borrowing

-4. Simplifies Cash Flow Management
+4. Simplified Cash Flow Management